LMDevops/mamz-ultimate-terraform/README.md

 The TL;DR Pre-Requisites, customization and execution instructions can be found [here](faqs/GETTING_STARTED.md).

+## Frequently encountered scenarios and questions

+Frequently encountered scenarios and questions can be found [here](faqs/README.md).

 ## Overview

 This repo contains several distinct Terraform projects each within their own directory that must be applied separately, but in sequence.